meilisearch/documentation/reference/features/geosearch.md

 ### Ranking rules

 By default, MeiliSearch emphasizes relevant sorting over exhaustive sorting.
-This means our engine first finds the most relevant results and only then orders matches based on the values given to the `sort` search parameter, such as the `_geoPoint` sorting function.
+This means our engine first finds the most relevant results and only then orders matches based on values given to the `sort` search parameter.

+This means that sorting with `_geoPoint` will often be a tie-breaker and not the most important factor when deciding which results a user will see first.

-Sorting around a geographic location is controlled by the `"sort"` ranking rule.
+Since `_geoPoint` is used with the `sort` search parameter, its weight when ranking results is controlled by the position of `"sort"` ranking rule.

 [You can read more about the `"sort"` ranking rule and how to customize it on our dedicated sorting guide.](/reference/features/sorting.md#sorting-and-custom-ranking-rules)